dekoza/mtgpl/SCG.rst

 :mtgtip:`Sprouting Vines<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/3/a/3a3246a6-b604-4f9f-adb9-3692e0fa8638.jpg?1562527612|https://scryfall.com/card/scg/128/sprouting-vines?utm_source=api>`
-   Search your library for a basic land card, reveal that card, and put it into your hand.
-Then shuffle your library.
+   Search your library for a basic land card, reveal that card, put it into your hand, then shuffle.

    Storm (When you cast this spell, copy it for each spell cast before it this turn.)